-Do you need voter registration information?
+- Do you need voter registration information?
 If Yes, go to sos.ca.gov/elections for comprehensive information on voter registration.
-CAUTION: Answering Yes here does NOT register you to vote; it merely reminds you to get information through the internet.
+CAUTION: Answering Yes here does NOT register you to vote; it merely reminds you to get information through the internet. - Do you want information on no-cost or low-cost health care coverageneed voter registration information?
+If Yes, the FTB will share with Covered California your name (and spouse/RDP's name if filing jointly), your mailing address, the number and age of dependents who live with you, and your gross income.

 THIRD PARTY DESIGNEE.
-Information you supply below will appear at the bottom of page 2 of the official printout of Form 540, designating another person to be allowed to discuss your return with the IRS.
-CAUTION: This information is NOT translated from the federal Form 1040 because you must separately affirm your choice of a designee for the California FTB.
+Information you supply below will appear at the end of the last page of the official printout of Form 540, designating another person to be allowed to discuss your return with the IRS.
+CAU-TION: This information is NOT translated from the federal Form 1040 because you must separately affirm your choice of a designee for the California FTB.

 - Do you want to allow another person to discuss this return with the FTB? (auto-calc) This answer is automatic based on your entry of a designee's name or phone number below.
 If you make no entries below, the answer is No. If you make any entry below, the answer is Yes.
-This answer is used to mark the proper check-box at the bottom of page 5 of the official printout of Form 540. - Designee's Name.
+This answer is used to mark the proper check-box at the bottom of page 6 of the official printout of Form 540. - Designee's Name.
 You must enter the name of the designee in 25 characters or less.
 The designee can be anyone you choose to allow to communicate with the FTB for you, including a friend or relative or your paid preparer.
 The person you designate here is allowed to give the FTB any missing information from the return, to call the FTB for information about the processing or status of the return, and respond to FTB notices concerning errors in the preparation of the return, but does not otherwise represent you before the FTB.
 (CAUTION: The FTB no longer allows you the just enter PREPARER here when the paid preparer for the return is the designee.) - Designee's Telephone Number.
 Enter the phone number complete with area code in 15 characters or less.